dcufsg/PublicDocs/cbe-xml-documentation.md

 ### Changed understandings since developing the CBÉS data structure

 #### Developments in relation to the storage, retrieval and dissemination of image media
-The CBÉS data structure references individual image files where each page in a volume is associated with an image:
+The CBÉS data structure references individual image files where each page in a volume is associated with a set of images at various sizes:

 ```xml
 <fileNameBig default="CBES_0085\CBES_0085_1A.jpg" />